1854 Broad Street cholera outbreak: Broad Street outbreak

-There was one significant anomaly—none of the workers in the nearby Broad Street brewery contracted cholera.
+There was one significant anomaly: none of the workers in the nearby Broad Street brewery contracted cholera.
 As they were given a daily allowance of beer, they did not consume water from the nearby well.
-During the brewing process, the wort (or un-fermented beer) is boiled in part so that hops can be added.
-This step killed the cholera bacteria in the water they had used to brew with, making it safe to drink.
+During the brewing process, the wort (un-fermented beer) is boiled in part so that hops can be added.
+This step killed the cholera bacteria in the water they used to brew with, making it safe to drink.
 Snow showed that the Southwark and Vauxhall Waterworks Company was taking water from sewage-polluted sections of the Thames and delivering it to homes, resulting in an increased incidence of cholera among its customers.
 Snow's study is part of the history of public health and health geography.
 It is regarded as the founding event of epidemiology.